unexist/blog/_drafts/logging-vs-tracing.md

 ### Tracing

-Tracing or rather distributed tracing needs a bit of explanation, because it comes with some concepts, which are required to really understand what is going on.
+Let us also start with a bit of upfront explanation, just to get some concepts right and then we are going to focus on the gory details.

-In general, a **trace** is a collection of [spans][], which function as the smallest unit in the world of tracing.
-They represent any kind of workflow of your application like HTTP requests, calls of a database or even message handling in [eventing][].
+A **trace** consists of various meta information like an unique **trace ID** and a collection of [spans][].
+These **spans** are the smallest unit in the world of distributed tracing and represent any kind of workflow of your application like HTTP requests, calls of a database or even message handling in [eventing][].

-Each trace gets a unique **trace ID** on creation and keeps it, while it is passed via [context propagation][] from one point to another in your landscape.
+On creation, the **trace ID** is assigned and it keeps, while it is passed via [context propagation][] from one point to another in your landscape.
 On each step, a new [span][] with a **span ID** is created and can additionally carry other useful bits of information like timing, [tags][], a status or other attributes.